CyTon-Code/ReadFiles/README.md

 <ul>
  <li>WriteFile.py - The function of checking a file (for editing and creating)
 before working with it.
- <br>.
-DeleteFile.py - A function to delete a file if it exists.
+ <br>_ DeleteFile.py - A function to delete a file if it exists.
  <li>CreateFile.py - Function to create a file if the file does not exist.
 </ul>